 Sometimes people take medication their entire lives; other times, they only take it for a short period.
 For instance, while some people may need medication for most of their lives for depression, postpartum depression requires short-term care.
 The length of time and type of treatment required will be discussed during the consultation.

-Psychological reasons for reaching out for help are those life events that leave a lasting mental or emotional effect on an individual such as childhood trauma, abuse, and drug addiction issues.
+Psychological reasons for reaching out for help are those life events that leave a lasting mental or emotional effect on an individual such as childhood trauma, and abuse.

 In addition to the long-lasting psychological causes listed above, there are also everyday life stress situations that may prompt an individual to turn to counseling for assistance with dealing with their life.
 Items like a huge promotion, loss of a job, planning a wedding, and death of a loved one, among other ordinary life events that create more stress than normal are another reason for someone to turn to counseling to cope.
 These are all temporary situations that can lead a person to feel overextended, overwhelmed, or burdened leading to depression, anxiety or in some cases suicidal tendencies that require immediate short term treatment.